HOW TO HIRE AN INDEPENDENT

 Independent Contractor vs. Employee

 The topic of whether someone on your team qualifies as an independent contractor vs. an employee is a hot topic.
-The State of California has narrowed the scope of individuals that can legally be considered an independent contractor vs employee.
+The State of California has narrowed the scope of individuals that can legally be considered independent contractor vs employee.
 Here is a link to a more depth briefing on hiring independent contractors in California.
 The IRS also publishes guidelines for determining whether an individual is an independent contractor vs employee.

 - Is the work type typically done under the direction of a supervisor or done by a specialist without supervision, and is the work project-based, or an ongoing service agreement?